Vought F4U Corsair (1940)

 36 years of service for the "Gullwing Marvel"

-Probably the most famous fighter ever designed for any Navy, arguably, was the Vought F4U Corsair.
-Not only for its production, which went further than the Hellcat, and went shy of their land rivals, the P51 Mustang and P47 Thunderbolt, but certainly outlived them all but its active service.
-The very last seeing action in a war zone were 19 Honduran F4U in the 1969 "soccer war" vs El Salvador (they were only retired in 1976).
-Since the Corsair, second of the name, first flew in 1940, this made for 36 years of service.
+For its production, which went further than the Hellcat, and shy of their land rivals, the P51 Mustang and P47 Thunderbolt, the Corsair certainly outlived them all but its active service, 36 years.
 A rare feat for any WW2 vintage model.

 One key to understand this success could be the fact it was as good as a fighter than as a bomber, with its heavy payload and robust construction, high survivability.
 In fact it was the very fist dedicated fighter-bomber of the USN, for many years, soldiering in WW2 and Korea for the US alone.
 The French Aeronavale retained them until 1963 and they were deployed in four conflicts.
 In addition to the USN and USMC, the Corsair was also deployed with allied the Fleet Air Arm (1944-45) as the RNZAF.
 But also Argentina, in addition to El Salvador and Honduras.